tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

     ![plotly_example_scatter.png](Activities/02-Stu_Plotting_w_Plotly/Images/plotly_example_scatter.png)

-Explore the data with the students.
-Encourage students to follow along and complete the same interactions.
+Explore the data, encouraging students to follow along and complete the same interactions.

 * Zoom in on the municipalities with the highest number of foreclosures.

   ![explore_highest_foreclosures.gif](Images/explore_highest_foreclosures.gif)

 * Zoom in on the City of Clairton data points.
 Use the box select widget to highlight only the City of Clairton data (which will also fade out any other data points reflected at the time).
-Deep dive into the data for 2014.
+Take a deep dive into the 2014 data.

-  * Communicate to students that the City of Clairton data for 2014 could be considered an outlier or data quality issue.
-Interactive visualizations allow users to get a closer look into outlying data points, which could communicate a need for further investigation and data exploration to understand the outlier better.
+  * Communicate to students that the City of Clairton data for 2014 could be considered an outlier, or data quality issue.
+Interactive visualizations allow users to get a closer look into outlying data points, which could communicate a need for further investigation and data exploration to better understand the outlier.

-  * Without the ability to interact with data points via technologies like Plotly Express, spotting outliers could be like spotting a needle in a haystack.
-The process would be less efficient and arguably less effective.
+  * Without the ability to interact with data points via technologies like Plotly Express, spotting outliers could be like finding a needle in a haystack.
+The process would be less efficient, and arguably less effective.

   ![explore_outlier.gif](Images/explore_outlier.gif)